About Susan K. Eggum

 Examples of Representative Matters

-Retained as an Expert witness by counsel for legal malpractice claimant to analyze large volume of three-year federal court case filed and tried to a jury in the southeastern United States.
+Retained as an Expert witness by counsel for legal malpractice claimant to analyze a high volume three-year federal court case filed and tried to a jury in the southeastern United States.
 The malpractice claimant retained law firm to manage a partial breach of a 75 year royalty agreement entered in connection with the sale of intellectual property.
 As a consequence of the negligent advice and series of negligent actions taken by the law firm, the client suffered damages of approximately $8 million.
 Testified before a three-person out of state Arbitration Panel.

 Won summary judgment in the Multnomah County Circuit Court against the State of Oregon and the City of Portland on a six figure statutory attorney lien arising out a settlement where State and City failed to satisfy the attorney lien.
 Attorney fees, pre-judgment interest, prevailing party fees, and costs awarded to clients for a total recovery more than twice the sum of the original unsatisfied attorney lien.